About Catherine Dore

 - Qualified Remedial Massage Therapist – 2008

-- Qualified Infant Massage Instructor with the International Association of Infant Massage (now known as Baby In Mind in Australia)
+- Qualified Infant Massage Instructor with the International Association of Infant Massage (IAIM Australia)

-- Member of the Australian Association of Massage Therapists (AAMT), now known as Massage & Myotherapy Australia
+- Member of Massage & Myotherapy Australia, formally Australian Association of Massage Therapists (AAMT),

 I have been a Remedial Massage Therapist since 2008, and since 2011 I have focused on pregnancy, postnatal & infant massage.
 I have been very fortunate to have worked for several years in clinics and centres alongside Midwives, Obstetricians, Physiotherapists, Chiropractors, Osteopaths and a number of other wellness practitioners.

 When I have a spare minute …

 Spare minutes are rare, but when they come by you’ll find me reading books and articles relating to all facets of wellbeing, including: immune function, touch, infant mental health, muscular dysfunction, biomechanics, and more.
 If you have any book recommendations, I’m always (a bit too) excited to hear from you!

 Outside the clinic

 When I’m not working you’re likely to find me creating and decorating cakes!
 I also love the local food scene where I opt for low-key soul-food establishments who put their heart and soul into creating super yummy, health-filled food that can cope with the growing list of weird and wonderful food intolerance I am so blessed to have.
 Got a great recommendation?
 Let me know!